Skip to main content

 Bias and limits of agreement of SpHb compared to the central laboratory coulter after in vivo Radical 7 calibration

-Central coulter bias and limits of agreement3 months
+Central coulter bias and limits of agreement

 Bias and limits of agreement of SpHb compared to the central laboratory coulter

-POC Cooximeter bias and limits of agreement3 months
+• POC Cooximeter bias and limits of agreement(3 months)

-POC Cooximeter Coulter interchangeability3 months
+• POC Cooximeter Coulter interchangeability(3 months)